 The reverse grid draw put Rob Collard on his home track in pole and Dan Cammish beside him in second.
 Jordan made the best start off the line squeezing himself between Adam Morgan and Matt Neal to gain a few positions off the start line.
 Those places were soon lost as he battled with Sutton and Ingram through the complex and had to relinquish these positions after a good start.

-Cammish moved himself into second place on the third lap, out-braking Oliphant going into the chicane.
+Cammish moved himself into second place on the third lap, out-breaking Oliphant going into the chicane.
 Spots of rain started to make the track a little tricky and on the tenth lap Collard’s car was a bit unstable on the exit of Church allowing Cammish to quickly close up and get past going into the chicane.
 What was a few spots of rain turned into a downpour over the final few laps, apart from a couple of sideways moments everybody managed to survive in the treacherous conditions.
 Cammish took the win ahead of Collard in second and the second Halfords Yuasa Honda of Matt Neal in third.

 The weekend belonged to Honda, every race was won by the manufacturer, albeit each one being run by a different team.
 It was great to see Adam Morgan back at the top with two podiums and a fourth in the final race.
 A change in his engineering set up had clearly made a difference to his form at the start of the season, and will hopefully finish the last remaining rounds strongly.